This guide expands on the FAQ and shows how layouts can be serialized and restored using the available serializers.

-package and works together with DockState
+and work with DockState

 to track focus changes.
 The code snippets below use asynchronous file APIs but any Stream